-We conduct our business through two operating segments: McKesson Distribution Solutions and McKesson Technology Solutions.
-Refer to Financial Note 29, "Segments of Business," to the consolidated financial statements appearing in this Annual Report on Form 10-K for a description of these segments.
+We conduct our business through two reportable segments: McKesson Distribution Solutions ("MDS") and McKesson Technology Solutions.
+Refer to Financial Note 28, "Segments of Business," to the consolidated financial statements appearing in this Annual Report on Form 10-K for a description of these segments.